Equivariant symmetry-aware head pose estimation for fetal MRI: Experiments and Results

-\paragraph{Template-free} We evaluate four baseline methods that estimate the canonical pose from only the input volume.
+We evaluate four baseline methods that estimate the canonical pose from the input volume without registering it to a template.
 Fetal-Align~\cite{hoffmann2021} implements landmark-based pose estimation, which segments the brain and eyes as landmarks and uses brain shape to resolve left-right ambiguity.
-For fair comparison on our datasets, we use our trained segmentation network, which we train to segment both the brain and eyes, to perform landmark detection.
+For fair comparison on our datasets, we train our segmentation network to segment both the brain and eyes and use it to support landmark detection.
 The remaining three baselines directly regress pose with CNNs.
 3DPose-Net~\cite{salehi2019} and 6DRep~\cite{faghihpirayesh2023} regress the axis-angle vector and two basis directions of the object frame, respectively.
 The latter method applies Gram-Schmidt orthonormalization~\cite{bjorck1967} to the network output to obtain the final rotation.
-Registration-by-Regression (RbR)~\cite{gopinath2024} trains a U-Net to regress a deformation field of the object frame at the same resolution as the input volume.
+Registration-by-Regression (RbR)~\cite{gopinath2024} trains a U-Net to regress a deformation field of the object frame at the resolution of the input volume.
 The final rotation is computed from the network output with SVD~\cite{horn_svd_1987}.
 We train all three networks on the research datasets and tune augmentation parameters for optimal performance.
-To run full rigid pose estimation for these methods, which estimate rotation only, we use CoM-based translation estimation.
+We augment these rotation estimation methods with CoM-based translation estimation to provide full rigid pose estimation.
 Appendix~\ref{sec:baselines} provides further details on the baseline methods.